 The competition winner was Charles Garnier, a young and unknown architect who presented a highly eclectic project borrowing elements from many historical sources.

 The Palais Garnier was completed in 1874 and today is considered a masterpiece of Neo-Baroque Architecture and one of the most beautiful places to visit in Paris.
 After a short introduction, with the Palais Garnier history, how to visit, and what to see, we will tell you the most curious Opera Garnier facts.

-How to Visit Opera Garnier in Paris
+How to Visit the Opera Garnier in Paris

 A Peek Inside Palais Garnier

-The Garnier Opera House has 1,979 seating capacity, making it one of the world’s largest opera theaters!
+The Garnier Opera House has a 1,979 seating capacity, making it one of the world’s largest opera theaters!

 The Grand Escalier (Grand Staircase)